yampilop/RHOSPVirtLab/README.md

 sudo systemctl disable NetworkManager
 ```

-Delete other interfaces ifcfg files from /etc/sysconfig/network-scripts, except the **ifcfg-eth1**.
+Delete other interfaces ifcfg files from /etc/sysconfig/network-scripts, **except** the *related to the interface connected to the default network*.

 Enable and start network.service.